Himanshunitrr/Himanshunitrr/README.md

 </a>

-#### - ⚡ Fun fact: I like studying ontology, aesthetics & psychology.
+#### - Talk to me about: I like studying ontology, aesthetics & psychology.